werayn/js-under-pressure/README.md

 ## Documentation

-if you want to know everything about our website just run in a NEW TERM :
+if you want to know everything about our website just run:

 ```bash
 TODO